rjoberon/dsat/_posts/2024-06-27-documenting-the-file-format.markdown

 ---
 title: Documenting the file format
-description: Understanding how the tile index works and how tiles are arranged in the file.
+description: Using Kaitai Struct I can describe the file format and generate code and visualizations.
 image: /img/dsat_kaitai.png
 ---